PM sets virtual summit with India's Modi - Shepparton News

 PM sets virtual summit with India’s ModiBy AAP Newswire

-Prime Minister Scott Morrison will be holding a a "Virtual Summit" with his Indian counterpart Narendra Modi on Thursday.
+Defence, trade and education will be on the agenda when Prime Minister Scott Morrison holds a virtual summit with his Indian counterpart Narendra Modi on Thursday.

 Mr Morrison said he was looking forward to discussing the countries' responses to the COVID-19 pandemic.

-"As like-minded democracies and natural strategic partners, Australia and India are in full agreement that our strong bilateral relationship is key to a more open, prosperous and inclusive Indo-Pacific," Mr Morrison said in a statement on Sunday.
+"As like-minded democracies and natural strategic partners, Australia and India are in full agreement that our strong bilateral relationship is key to a more open, prosperous and inclusive Indo-Pacific," Mr Morrison said.

 "Prime Minister Modi and I will also discuss new opportunities in defence, trade, maritime safety and security, science and technology, and education."